z3ina-m/introduction-to-github-codespaces/README.md

 ---

 ## 8. Make a change on GitHub (web)
+In your web browser, go to your repository on GitHub, open the hello_world.py file, click Edit, make a small change (e.g., modify the message again), and then click Commit changes.
+This simulates a situation where changes are made directly on GitHub — perhaps by you from another device or by your instructor.
+These changes now exist only in the remote GitHub repository, not in your Codespaces environment.

 1. In your browser, open `hello_world.py` in the GitHub repo.
 2. Click the pencil icon to edit.
 3. Change the print message again.